Arch3nemy7/bacterial-gan-augmentation/IMPLEMENTATION_STATUS.md

 ## ❓ Questions You Might Have:

 **Q: Can I start training now?**
-A: YES!
-Phase 4 is complete.
-Add your dataset and run `bacterial-gan train`
+A: YES! ✅ **ALREADY DONE!** Successfully trained on 425 real bacterial images (2025-11-25)

 **Q: How long will training take?**
-A: On GTX 1650, expect 3-4 hours for 200 epochs with 1000 images
+A: On GTX 1650, ~93s per epoch.
+For 200 epochs: ~5 hours with your 425-image dataset

 **Q: Can I train without a dataset?**
 A: Yes, for testing!
-Run `poetry run python scripts/test_training.py`
+Run `poetry run python scripts/test_training.py` (uses dummy data)

 **Q: Can I train with less data?**
-A: Minimum 500/class, but results will be lower quality
+A: Your 425 images (259 positive, 166 negative) is sufficient for initial training.
+More data = better results.

 **Q: Will this work on CPU?**
 A: Yes, but 50-100x slower.
 Not practical for research.